-A galette is a very simple type of pie.
-So simple, in fact, that you don’t even need a pie plate to make it in.
+A galette is a free-form type of pie that you don’t even need a pie plate to make it in.
 You simply form the dough around the filling and bake it on a sheet.
-It is simple, and delicious.
+It is rustic and delicious.

 Prepare the dough for a single pie crust.
 You can use whatever recipe you like best.

 1c + 2 Tb Flour

 I pulse the flour and salt together in a food processor, just to combine.
 Cut the cold butter into cubes, add to the flour, and pulse in the processor until the bits are smaller than peas.
 Then turn on the processor and slowly pour the water into it.
 As it mixes, the dough will start to stick together.
 Done.